 In addition to the list that follows, I’ve decided to use a few controls.
 I’ve run my childhood home through each appraisal website.
 The home is a four-bedroom, two-bath, single-family home.
 I am reasonably confident the home is worth about $130,000.

 In addition, I’ve also run through a rental property that I own in Temple, Texas, to see if the results measure up on both.
 The rental property is newer (built in 2004) but has three bedrooms and two baths.
 I think the home would probably sell for about $160,000 right now.
 This is on par with what the county assessed it at this past May.

 Let’s see how each appraisal website valued the homes.

-1. Zillow is the behemoth of free home value websites and scores a 10 on both the fun factor and name recognition.
-As you’ll see, it came pretty close to the value of my childhood home, although it’s off by about 20% on my current home outside of Washington, D.C.
-(Value: $153,315)
+Zillow is the behemoth of free home value websites and scores a 10 for both the fun factor and name recognition.

 Resource: Check mortgage and refinance rates online at LendingTree.

 Redfin is a popular alternative to Zillow, with a few features of its own online.

 The site offers an overview of other homes in the area that are for sale or rent, though it doesn’t have the same comprehensive view that Zillow does.